YiFei2/tp/docs/UserGuide.md

 folder containing the `addressoc.jar` file to find a folder called `data`.
 Access the folder and edit the `addressoc.json` file found inside.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, AddressSoC will discard all data and start with an empty data file the next time you run the app.
+If your changes to the data file makes its format invalid, AddresSoC will discard all data and start with an empty data file the next time you run the app.
 </div>

 <div style="text-align: right"> <a href="#table-of-contents">Back to top  </a> </div>